zanewolf/OEB119-React/README.md

-# lab-3D
+# Original code for React App made by philsometimes, found here: https://github.com/philsometimes/lab-3D-db
-A virtual home for labs for OEB126
+A virtual home for the class OEB 119, Deep Sea Biology.
+Work in Progress.